World Health Organization Provides Update On Coronavirus | NBC News (Live Stream Recording)

 world

-we are protecting workers by shipping personal protective equipment to many countries and working with manufacturers to ensure supply with the training ofhealth
+.
+We are protecting workers by sending personal protective equipment to many countries and are working with manufacturers to ensure the provision of training to

 coronavirus

-What is your comment? comment on this WHO or hmm works with a lot of people around the world and people can express that we use unlikely scenarios or many of you have seen the various ranges of r0 or it hasn't been proposed and all of that is important to generate hypotheses for possible scenarios in the future, but we've covered this before because we had some of the same predictions last week from other scientists all the predictions matter most of the predictions are wrong today Other Chinese officials are calling on former patients who have recovered to give your broth to extract the plasma and give it to the patients who are still here do you think this is a good option the use of convalescent plasma or hyperimmunoglobulin has been part of the treatment of severe infectious diseases since almost the beginning when we understood viral infection we have seen as we see it in rabies we have seen it in other infections and it has proven to be effective and saves
+All predictions are important.
+Most predictions are wrong.
+Nowadays, Chinese officials call former patients who recovered to give them their broth to extract the plasma and give it to the patients.
+You're still here?
+Do you think this is a good option?
+The use of convalescent plasma or hyperimmunoglobulin has been part of the treatment of serious infectious diseases since almost the beginning of when we understood viral infection, we have seen it as we see it.
+In rabies we have seen it in other infections and it has proven to be effective and save

 live

-I fully take your concern but again we need to stay very balanced before we have to rush into unfortunate situations and in particular I would say in the case of the stigma and if we put the cruise thing aside if I don't g and take my vacation in a cruise ship may not be the end of the world, but there are a lot of people around the world who suffered from stigma and profiling and other things, and maybe we should care about that and make sure that people around the world show solidarity with those affected and don't spread the risk beyond what is reasonable and, again, we must avoid stigma at all costs.
+Otherwise, you know, like Mike said, there's no zero risk, but it has to be that way. be proportionate to the situation, but again, some specific risks associated with a small number of cruises and again the risk of that has disappeared, so I think we may need to be realistic about what has happened, but very often, unlike what has happened, not determine what to do next, so I think we need to quickly separate ourselves from where we are now, what is the evidence from time to time, where do we go from here, so I fully understand your point and I fully understand your concern , but again we have to stay very balanced before we have to get into unfortunate situations and particularly I would say in the case of stigma and if we leave aside the issue of cruises if I can't take my cruise vacation maybe it's not the end of the world , but there are many people around the world who suffered stigma and discrimination and other things and maybe we should worry about that and make sure that people around the world show solidarity with those affected and do not extend the risk beyond what is reasonable and Again we must avoid stigma at all costs.

 Thank you very much Jim.
+I'm so sorry, but again, our guests have to give now, so we'll conclude here.
+Thank you all for watching.
 We will have an audio file and a transcript.
-Follow us on our social media platforms and on the website.
-The status report will be back tonight.
+Follow us on our social media platforms.
+The status report will appear on the website again tonight.
 Thank you so much.

 If you have any copyright issue, please Contact